 Asbury University discloses education records without a student’s prior written consent under the FERPA exception for disclosure to school officials with legitimate educational interest.
 School officials are those persons employed by Asbury University in administrative, supervisory, academic, research, instructional, advisory, governance, and support staff functions of the University (including law enforcement unit personnel and health staff).
 They do not necessarily need to be paid employees of the University; school officials may include students serving on official committees or assisting a school official in performing his or her tasks; contractors, consultants, volunteers or other parties outside of Asbury University to whom Asbury University has outsourced institutional services or functions (such as an attorney, auditor, or collection agent).
 A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibilities for Asbury University.
 Education records can be released without written consent to Local, State, and Federal agencies as well as contracted agencies that qualify as Asbury University school officials.

-Asbury University may release, without the written consent of the student, the following items which have been specified as public or “directory information” for students: name, address, email address, telephone number, major field/s of study, level and classification, enrollment status, dates of attendance, actual and expected graduation date, degrees, honors, scholarships and awards, previous educational institution(s) or agency attended, participation in officially recognized activities and sports, weight and height of athletic team members, and photograph.
+Asbury University may release, without the written consent of the student, the following items which have been specified as public or “directory information” for students: name, address(es), email address(es), telephone number(s), fields of study, level and classification, enrollment status, dates of attendance, actual and expected graduation date, degree(s) conferred, including dates, honors, scholarships and awards, previous institution(s) or agency attended, past and present participation in officially recognized activities and sports, and weight and height of athletic team members, and photograph or video image.

-However, a currently enrolled student may request under the provisions of the Family Educational Rights and Privacy Act of 1974, that the University not release any directory information about him or her by making written notice to the Office of the Registrar by the end of the drop/add period of the fall semester.
-Requests for non-disclosure will be honored by the University until notified in writing that the information should no longer be withheld.
-The student accepts all consequences of having his or her directory information withheld and the institution assumes no liability for honoring the student’s instructions that such information be withheld.
+However, a currently enrolled student may request under the provisions of the Family Educational Rights and Privacy Act of 1974, that the University not release any directory information by completing the FERPA Block Form available from the Office of the Registrar by the end of the drop/add period of the fall semester.
+Requests for non-disclosure will be honored until the student releases the hold on disclosure or until the end of the last term of the student’s enrollment, whichever comes first.
+The student accepts all consequences of having his or her directory information withheld, and the institution assumes no liability for honoring the student’s instructions that such information be withheld.